QBayLogic/benchmark-compilation/docs/index.md

 #### Intel Core i7-8700K

-This is a workstation that we were gratiously allowed to use by one of our clients for the purpose of this benchmark.
+One of our clients gratiously allowed us to use one of their workstations to run this benchmark.
 It's roughly equal to the machine we would've picked as the counter part to the above Ryzen 7 2700X machine.
 It has the following specifications: